influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 ### write

-The `write` measurement statistics are related to writing to InfluxDB OSS and InfluxDB Enterprise.
+The `write` measurement statistics are related to writing data to InfluxDB OSS and InfluxDB Enterprise.

 #### pointReq

 * The total number of attempted point requests.
 * Data type: integer
-* Used in "Per-host Point Throughput per Minute"
+* Examples
+  * "Points Throughput / Minute by Hostname" metric in [InfluxDB OSS Stats](/platform/monitoring/dashboard-oss-monitoring/) and [InfluxDB Enterprise Stats](/platform/monitoring/dashboard-enterprise-monitoring/) dashboards

 #### pointReqHH [Enterprise only]